Drug Master File

 Drug Master File or DMF is a document prepared by a pharmaceutical manufacturer and submitted solely at its discretion to the appropriate regulatory authority in the intended drug market.
 There is no regulatory requirement to file a DMF.
 However, the document provides the regulatory authority with confidential, detailed information about facilities, processes, or articles used in the manufacturing, processing, packaging, and storing of one or more human drugs.
-Typically, a drug master file is filed when two or more firms work in partnership on developing or manufacturing a drug product.
+Typically, a DMF is filed when two or more firms work in partnership on developing or manufacturing a drug product.
 The DMF filing allows a firm to protect its intellectual property from its partner while complying with regulatory requirements for disclosure of processing details.